Most Reverend Shane Mackinlay

 The gold of the field represents the goldfields, which are located within the diocese.
 The blue and the roses represent the Virgin Mary, Mother of God, who, under the title Our Lady of Good Counsel, is Patroness of the Diocese.
 The Paderborn Cross at the base is an ancient Christian symbol discovered in an eighth-century grave beneath the Cathedral at Paderborn, Germany, which was the home city of Dr Henry Backhaus, the pioneer priest of the Bendigo Goldfields.

-The arms were designed by Richard d’Apice and Fr Guy Selvester and illustrated by Sandy Turnbull.
+The diocesan arms and Bishop Shane’s personal arms were designed by Richard d’Apice AM KCSG and Fr.
+Guy Selvester and illustrated by Sandy Turnbull.